Mixtape-Sessions/Shift-Share/Lab/README.md

 *Comments:*

 3. Interact the "sum-of-shares" control with year and add this control to both of the previous IV regressions.
-Comment on how both IV estimates change.
-Can you see why the interaction control is important?
+How do both IV estimates change?
+Can you see why, intuitively, the interaction control shifts the main IV estimate so much?

 *Main IV Estimate:*
 *Standard Error:*